stfc/PSyclone/doc/nemo.rst

     solve has a loop-carried dependence in the vertical);
  4. Loops/kernels within CASE statements are not found;
- 5. Labelled do-loops are not handled (i.e. they will probably end up being put inside a code block).
+ 5. Labelled do-loops are not handled (i.e. they will probably end up being put inside a code block);
  6. ``NemoKern._load_from_loop()`` and ``_load_from_implicit_loop()``
     both need to be implemented.
-Currently they do nothing but they should e.g. work out which variables are private to the kernel.
+Currently they do nothing but they should e.g. work out which variables are private to the kernel;
  7. Loops are currently only permitted to contain one kernel.
-This restriction will have to be lifted in order to permit loop fusion.
+This restriction will have to be lifted in order to permit loop fusion;
- 8. Array slices with specified bounds (e.g. umask(1:10)) are not yet supported and will raise an exception.
+ 8. Array slices with specified bounds (e.g. umask(1:10)) are not yet supported and will raise an exception;
+ 9. When generating new variable names, no attempt is made to avoid clashing with variables already present in the NEMO source.